 Savings.com.au's two cents

-Fixed rates can give you more repayment certainty, but can be trickier to time in terms of interest rate movements.
-If you get a fixed-rate loan before interest rates fall again, then you'll end up paying too much.
-They're also a bigger commitment, and breaking this commitment during the fixed term can cost you thousands of dollars.
+Fixed rates can give you more repayment certainty but can be tricky to time in terms of interest rate movements.
+If you get a fixed-rate loan before interest rates enter a downward cycle, then you'll likely end up paying too much.
+Fixed-rate loans are also a bigger commitment, and breaking this commitment during the fixed term can cost thousands of dollars.

-Variable-rate loans on the other hand can have more flexible repayments that move with the market, but this can be a disadvantage as well if interest rates increase.
-Ultimately, it's important you get a home loan that suits you and has a good combination of low interest rates, low fees, and flexible features.
+Variable-rate loans, on the other hand, come with more flexible repayments that move with the market, but this can also be a disadvantage when interest rates increase.
+Ultimately, it's important you get a home loan that suits your needs and circumstances, and comes with a good combination of low interest rates, low fees, and flexible features.

 Photo by Grant Lemons on Unsplash